albertiaedev/static-portfolio-template/README.md

 # Static Portfolio Template

 This is a portfolio template made with pure HTML, CSS & JavaScript.

+A portfolio template built totally <b>open-source</b>, built having developers in mind and looking to help you in advance with the development of your portfolio, giving you the structure of a personal portfolio for:

+<b>Software engineers, web designers, UX/UI designers and more...</b>

 You need to follow the next steps to clone this repo:

 # Clone this repository